-It has been a while since I shared a savoury paneer recipe here although paneer happens to be one of my favourite thing to have; may that be a snack or a curry or even dessert.
-In fact I have shared plenty of paneer / chhena based desserts on the blog since they are relatively healthy than mawa/ khoya based ones.
-I am providing recipe links towards the end of this post, for anyone who might be interested in trying those desserts.
+It has been a while since I shared a savoury paneer recipe here although paneer happens to be one of my favourite thing to have; may that be a snack or a curry or plentiful paneer desserts.
+In fact I have shared plenty of paneer / chhena based desserts on the blog since they are relatively healthy in comparison to mawa/ khoya based ones.
+I am providing recipe links towards the end of this post, for anyone who might be interested in trying these desserts.

 Few years back I had shared the recipe for a white and creamy, smoky chicken curry, the recipe for which was provided to me by my better half, who procured it from a friend (who took it from the internet) It was later that I learnt that it was actually Afghani chicken curry.
 Anyways, I had already christened it as the dhungar murg since it was a smoked chicken curry.

 Now that I am a vegetarian, I wanted to recreate the recipe with paneer since paneer is like a blank canvas and easily takes the flavours of whichever curry you add it to.
 However, it does need a bit of help from spices and some marination, for it to not be bland.
 So, first we marinate the paneer just like we did for the chicken.
 And then we proceed to make the curry.
 The amount of cream I used for the recipe is less in comparison to the chicken because paneer itself is a rich ingredient.
 Instead we add the richness by using cashew or almond paste (those allergic to nuts can use paste made with melon seeds) along with some onion paste to bulk up/ add volume to the curry just as we do for the kofta curry although mine is a skinny version kofta curry.
 Rest, most other ingredients remain the same.

 It is a perfect veg curry to serve for parties and formal dinners.

 A small piece of coal (for smoking the curry)

 250 gm Paneer